SocketCluster/socketcluster/README.md

 ## Change log

+**21 June 2015** (v2.2.30)

+Added a 'handshake' event on SCServer - This event gets triggered as soon as the SCSocket object is created (before the 'connection' event is triggered).
+It's a good place to add error-handling logic on the socket or to decorate your SCSocket object with custom properties/plugins.
+You generally shouldn't start interacting with the SCSocket at this stage - You should do that in the 'connection' event; after handshake has been completed.

 **14 June 2015** (v2.2.26)

 Note that there has been an important fix in iocluster (a submodule of SC).